DoneDeal0/superdiff/README.md

 Most existing solutions return a confusing diff format that often requires extra parsing.
 They are also limited to object comparison.

 **Superdiff** provides a complete and readable diff for both arrays **and** objects.
-Plus, it's battle-tested, has zero dependencies, and is super fast.
+Plus, it supports stream and file inputs for handling large datasets efficiently, is battle-tested, has zero dependencies, and is super fast.

 Import.
 Enjoy. 👍